Willie Marshall (Scottish footballer)

-William Forsyth Marshall (born 9 May 1933) is a Scottish former professional footballer who played as a centre forward.
+William Forsyth Marshall (9 May 1933 – December 2021) was a Scottish professional footballer who played as a centre forward.

 Career

 Born in Rutherglen, Marshall joined Bradford City from Rutherglen Glencairn in January 1957.
 He made 33 league appearances for the club, scoring 16 goals; he also played in 1 FA Cup match, scoring 3 goals.
 He left the club in February 1959 to join Swindon Town, for whom he made 30 league appearances (scoring 1 goal), as well as 1 League Cup game, before moving to Chesterfield.

+Death

+Marshall died in Derbyshire, England in December 2021, at the age of 88.